Paper Submission

 Papers will be selected in a double-blind refereeing process based on the submitted full papers.

-Final papers should have min.
-8, max.
-10 pages length and should be in the correct format (template available below).
+Final papers should have no more than 7.000 words (max.
+9 pages all inclusive) and should be in the correct format (template available below).

 A submitted paper should NOT include authors' names as we conduct a double-blind review process!